deathstar/QServCollect/readme.md

 ###README
-Thank you for downloading QServ, the most up to date server for Sauerbraten!

 We hope you enjoy the modification.
 A full documentation is included here.

-For further assistance, please view the Wiki: https://github.com/deathstar/QServ/wiki
+For further assistance, please view the Wiki: https://github.com/deathstar/QServCollect/wiki

-if you still need help, email: gscottmalibu@gmail.com, or join #QServ @ irc.gamesurge.net.
+if you still need help, email: gscottmalibu@gmail.com, join #QServ @ irc.gamesurge.net, or leave an issue on the github page.

 ##OVERVIEW
 QServ is a standalone server modification for Cube 2: Sauerbraten.
 It is completely compatible with Mac OSX and Linux.

+You can download install, configure and start QServ in less than 5 minutes (if you have the prerequisites).

-Windows support has been implemented with ifdef’s for the os, however QServ has not been tested on recently on Windows.
+Windows support has been implemented, however, it is not tested.

 ##DOWNLOAD